msalahuddinyusri20/msalahuddinyusri20.github.io/_pages/achievements.md

 ---

 ## Holistic Discipline, Character & Resilience
-*This section provides undeniable proof of physical resilience, collaborative teamwork, and unshakeable personal integrity.*
+*This section documents the personal discipline that shapes character beyond the classrooms consisting of physical resilience, spiritual commitment, and the unshakeable integrity of someone who leads by example.*

 * **4th Place(2025), School Representative (2024) MSSWP Volleyball U18 (State)**
   * *Impact:* Proves a multi-year commitment to physical endurance and strategic teamwork.
 Progressing from a state representative in 2024 to securing a top-4 finish the following year demonstrates resilience, coachability, and a drive for continuous improvement.
 * **Tokoh Jati Diri, Upper Secondary Male (School, 2024)**
   * *Impact:* Awarded for maintaining a clean discipline record and serving as a trusted role model for students and juniors.
 * **Khatam Hafazan Al-Quran (School, 2024)**
-  * *Impact:* Successfully completed full memorization of the holy Quran.
-This requires a level of mental resilience, daily discipline, and focus that directly translates to surviving rigorous engineering curriculums.
+  * *Impact:* Successfully completed full memorization of the holy Quran in under 4 dedicated years.
+This requires a level of continuous mental resilience, daily discipline, and focus that directly translates to surviving rigorous engineering curriculums.
 * **1st Runner Up (Naib Johan), State Hafazan Competition Juz 1-18 & 30 (State, 2023)**
 * **Mumtaz (Distinction) in ISBAT Examinations (May & Nov 2023)**